 Two umbrella courses taught across all locations weave together themes and perspectives of the three areas of focus: Florence, Syracuse, and Barcelona:

-Two site-specific courses, one in Syracuse and one in Barcelona, are shorter and focus on the individual city and their unique configurations of food production and consumption.
+Three site-specific courses, one in each city, are shorter and focus on the individual city and their unique configurations of food production and consumption.
+You select two of three courses to take.
 The site-specific courses are designed to enrich your sensibilities, imaginations, and knowledge about the complexities of regional differences in terms of class, gender, and ethnicity and their resonances in everyday life:

 Research and independent study are typically not available.

 In June, Study Center Staff will reach out to you to complete a course preference survey.
 They try their best to place all students in their top two course choices.
 Course placements will be confirmed by July.